 Current or Upcoming projects include:

-- Ellicott Park – Phase I completed Fall 2012, Phase II currently under contruction
+- Ellicott Park – Phase I completed Fall 2012, Phase II currently under construction & expected to be completed by Winter 2013.

 - Bike Storage Facility at Ellicott & Virginia – currently under construction (expected completion Spring 2013)

-- Kaleida Health’s Women & Children’s Hospital of Buffalo - the new John R. Oishei Children’s Hospital – expected groundbreaking 2013
+- Kaleida Health’s Women & Children’s Hospital of Buffalo - the new John R. Oishei Children’s Hospital – broke ground in Spring 2013 & expected completion in early 2016.

-- UB’s School of Medicine and Biomedical Sciences – expected groundbreaking 2013
+- UB’s School of Medicine and Biomedical Sciences – broke ground on October 15, 2013 & is set to open in Fall 2016.

 - Thomas R. Beecher, Jr. Innovation Center